 - Students will get diagnostic tests at a location as ordered by Student Health Services.

-- Employees should contact a primary health care provider or a community testing site for testing options.
+- Employees should contact a primary health care provider for testing options or schedule a diagnostic test at a station at Peterson Hall on the Fairfax Campus.

 This testing process is separate from asymptomatic surveillance testing.